 There are a number of projects our biostatisticians conduct beyond what normally occur in clinical trials.

-CRAB is the Statistics Core for the P01 grant for the Myeloma Institute for Research and Therapy (MIRT) housed at the University of Arkansas Medical Center (UAMS).
-CRAB responsibilities include the design of all clinical trials performed at MIRT, as well as the analysis and reporting of studies in peer-reviewed journals.
+CRAB is the Statistics Center for the Myeloma Institute housed at the University of Arkansas for Medical Sciences (UAMS).
+CRAB responsibilities include the design of all clinical trials performed at Myeloma Institute, as well as the analysis and reporting of studies in peer-reviewed journals.

-MIRT has tracked gene expression and SNP data before, during and after treatment.
+The Myeloma Institute has tracked gene expression and SNP data before, during and after treatment.
 This has afforded us the opportunity to develop methodology and analytic skills for high-dimensional genomic data.
-Together with our collaborators at MIRT we have developed a valid and reliable risk score based on the gene expression of 70 genes.
+Together with our collaborators at the Myeloma Institute we have developed a valid and reliable risk score based on the gene expression of 70 genes.
 This risk score has proven to be the most predictive indicator of the outcome of a myeloma patient and has led to the formation of a new company that makes this gene signature available to every clinic.

 In the past ten years, myeloma has gone from being a deadly cancer to becoming a manageable chronic disease.
-The word cure is even being used thanks to the diagnostic advances and treatments we have studied with our colleagues at MIRT.
+The word cure is even being used thanks to the diagnostic advances and treatments we have studied with our colleagues at the Myeloma Institute.

 Phase II trials classically are single arm designs.
 We have conducted historical control projects for lung, pancreatic and myeloma cancers providing benchmarks for standard treatment.